-Other expenses decreased by \$4.1 million, or (80)%, to \$1.1 million for the three months ended March 31, 2022 compared to the three months ended March 31, 2021.
-This decrease was primarily driven by the early extinguishment of the credit and guaranty facility on December 22, 2021.
+Other expenses decreased \$4.5 million, or 86%, to \$0.7 million for the three months ended June 30, 2022 compared to the three months ended June 30, 2021.
+This decrease was primarily due to a \$3.7 million decrease in interest expense related to the extinguishment and replacement of the credit and guaranty facility with the revolver and term loan facility.
 The credit and guaranty facility incurred interest at a rate of 7%.
 This was replaced with the revolving credit facility and term loan which incurs interest at a base rate of 2.1% plus SOFR.
-The decline in interest expense for the three months ended March 31, 2022 as compared to the three months ended March 31, 2021 is a function both of lower interest rates as well as \$65.1 million less in outstanding interest-bearing principal as of March 31, 2022.
+The decline in interest expense for the three months ended June 30 2022, as compared to the three months ended June 30, 2021 is a function both of lower interest rates as well as \$65.1 million less in outstanding interest-bearing principal as of June 30, 2022.
 The lower principal balance was a result of the paydown of debt with IPO proceeds and operating cash flow during the last year.
+P10 completed an additional pay down of \$12 million of principal on the revolving credit facility in July 2022.
+There was also a \$0.5 million increase in income from unconsolidated subsidiaries at ECG.